Speak with our Los Angeles Lifting Injury Lawyer for Legal Assistance

 - File the Claim: Your employer or their workers’ compensation insurance carrier should file the claim with the California Division of Workers’ Compensation (DWC).
 However, it’s advisable to confirm that the claim has been filed.
 If your employer fails to file the claim, you can contact the DWC and file a claim yourself.

 It’s important to note that workers’ compensation laws and procedures can be complex, and specific timelines and requirements may apply.
-Consulting with an attorney who specializes in workers’ compensation can provide you with personalized advice and assistance throughout the claims process.
+Consulting with a Los Angeles lifting injury lawyer who specializes in workers’ compensation can provide you with personalized advice and assistance throughout the claims process.

 Benefits You Can Receive for a Lifting Injury in Los Angeles